royal-society-of-chemistry/chemlistem/README.md

 ### Installing dependencies

 The dependencies for ChemListem can sometimes be hard to install, especially on Windows.
 Keras depends upon either [Theano](https://github.com/Theano) or [TensorFlow](https://www.tensorflow.org/) which in turn depend upon BLAS.

-At the time of writing there is a problem with the latest version of tensorflow - 1.11.
-We have found that using tensorflow 1.10
+There are also many issues with version incompatibilities.

+On Linux, on 12 February 2000, we have tested ChemListem with a fresh install of Anaconda3-2019.10-Linux-x86_64 - this uses Python 3.7, tensorflow version 1.15.0 (not tensorflow 2.0) and keras version 2.2.4.
+This appears to work, but produces more warnings than it used to.
+At the time of writing there is an incompatibility between tensorflow and Python 3.8, so it may not be possible to get ChemListem to work under Python 3.8.

-We have found that the [WinPython](http://winpython.github.io/) distribution, which contains pre-built versions of the dependencies, works well on Windows.
+We have previously found that the [WinPython](http://winpython.github.io/) distribution, which contains pre-built versions of the dependencies, works well on Windows.
 The following procedure had previously been found to work, but may need updating:

 1. Obtain WinPython 3.5.3.1Qt5-64bit, and install it.
 2. Update the keras package, using `pip install --upgrade --no-deps keras`
 3. Install ChemListem

+It may be that using Anaconda on Windows is a better approach for getting the dependencies - we have not investigated this.

 The pre-trained models for chemlistem were trained using the TensorFlow backend.
 If you are already using keras, then ensure that keras is set up to use TensorFlow - alternatively, if you need to use Theano, consider compiling your own model files (see